projectacrn/acrn-hypervisor/tools/acrn-crashlog/README.rst

 Build
 =====

-To build the ``ACRN-Crashlog``, run below command under ``acrn-crashlog/``:
+To build the ``ACRN-Crashlog``, run:

 .. code-block:: none

+   $ cd acrn-crashlog
    $ make

-To remove all generated files and return the folder to its clean state, use below command under ``acrn-crashlog/``:
+To remove all generated files and return the folder to its clean state,
+use:

 .. code-block:: none

+   $ cd acrn-crashlog
    $ make clean

 Installing
 **********

-To install the build
+To install the build:

 .. code-block:: none

+   $ cd acrn-crashlog
    $ sudo make install

 Usage
 *****

-The ``acrnprobe`` can work in two ways according to the existence of telemetrics-client on the system:
+The ``acrnprobe`` tool can work in two ways according to the existence of telemetrics-client on the system:

 1. If telemetrics-client doesn't exist on the system, ``acrnprobe`` provides